deesto/bnl-sdcc-st-group/README.md

   - Ticket initially submitted Oct 2023
 - Belle II: grave concerns about abandoning Airflow for calibration and creating a new framework based on Luigi/b2luigi
 - Belle II: [issues](https://gitlab.desy.de/belle2/data-production/calibration/automated-calibration-tasks/-/issues/1843) with calibration and current Airflow process on both current EL9 shared pool nodes and EL9 (Alma) test node (`spar0108`)
-  - gfal access working on EL7 but root access fails, but can not be reproduced with local admin accounts
+  - gfal access working on EL7 but root access fails for calibration jobs, but can not be reproduced with local admin accounts
   - likely failed temporarily due to DIRAC unavailablilty during migration
   - calibration jobs running under account of user who is no longer in the B2 collaboration, may eventually expire
 - CVMFS: Stratum One operations still flagged with slowness by WLCG during intensive weekend operations